Aspen Colorado hiking trails do not disappoint. These are the 10 best hikes in Aspen that any outdoor lover will enjoy with unforgettable views!

-Look out for marmots along the way and don’t proper hiking gear like sunscreen.
+Look out for marmots along the way and don’t forget proper hiking gear like sunscreen.

-This is one of the best moderate hikes in Aspen.
+Grizzly Lake is one of the best moderate Aspen hiking trails.

 Travel through forests, meadows, and rocky cliffs up to an alpine lake with views that will take your breath away.